 Define a core set of rules that identify the valid inferences that can be made on provenance representation.

 In Open Provenance Model, it is assumed that provenance of objects are represented by an annotated causality graph, which is a directed acyclic graph enriched with annotations capturing further information pertaining to execution.
-According to [2011], a provenance graph is a record of a past or current execution, and not a description of something that could happen in the future.
+According to MOREAU et al. [2011], a provenance graph is a record of a past or current execution, and not a description of something that could happen in the future.

 The causality graph is composed of nodes that can represent Artifacts, Processes and Agents.
 Artifacts are an immutable piece of state that can represent a physical object or a digital representation in a computer system.
 Processes are actions or a sequence of actions performed or caused by artifacts and results in new artifacts.
 Agents are contextual entities acting as a catalyst of a process that can enable, facilitate, control or affect its execution.
 On the other hand, the edges on the graph belong to one of the categories described in Figure 1, representing a causal dependency between its source, denoting the effect, and its destination that denotes the cause.